-Valsartan tablets are prescription medicine used in:
+Valsartan Tablets is a prescription medicine used in:

 - adults and children 6 years of age and older to lower high blood pressure (hypertension).
-Valsartan tablets may be used alone or in combination with other blood pressure medicines. - adults to treat heart failure.
-Valsartan tablets may help decrease your need for hospitalization that happens with heart failure. - adults with certain types of heart failure, to increase the chance of living longer after a heart attack (myocardial infarction).
+Valsartan Tablets may be used alone or in combination with other blood pressure medicines. - adults to treat heart failure.
+Valsartan Tablets may help decrease your need for hospitalization that happens with heart failure. - adults with certain types of heart failure, to increase the chance of living longer after a heart attack (myocardial infarction).

-Valsartan tablets should not be used to treat high blood pressure in children less than f 1 year of age.
+Valsartan Tablets should not be used to treat high blood pressure in children less than f 1 year of age.

-It is not known if valsartan tablets are safe and effective in children with certain kidney problems.
+It is not known if Valsartan Tablets is safe and effective in children with certain kidney problems.

-Do not take valsartan tablets if you:
+Do not take VALSARTAN TABLETS if you:

-- are allergic to any of the ingredients in valsartan tablets.
-See the end of this leaflet for a complete list of ingredients in valsartan tablets. - have diabetes and are also taking aliskiren.
+- are allergic to any of the ingredients in Valsartan Tablets.
+See the end of this leaflet for a complete list of ingredients in Valsartan Tablets. - have diabetes and are also taking aliskiren.
 Talk to your healthcare provider if you are not sure.

-Before taking valsartan tablets, tell your healthcare provider about all of your medical conditions including, if you:
+Before taking Valsartan Tablets, tell your healthcare provider about all of your medical conditions including, if you:

 - have heart problems - have kidney problems - are pregnant or plan to become pregnant.
-See "What is the most important information I should know about valsartan tablets? - are breastfeeding or plan to breastfeed.
-It is not known if valsartan passes into your breast milk.
-You should not breastfeed during treatment with valsartan tablets.
-Talk with your healthcare provider about the best way to feed your baby during your treatment with valsartan tablets.
+See "What is the most important information I should know about VALSARTAN TABLETS? - are breastfeeding or plan to breastfeed.
+It is not known if Valsartan Tablets passes into your breast milk.
+You should not breastfeed during treatment with Valsartan Tablets.
+Talk with your healthcare provider about the best way to feed your baby during your treatment with Valsartan Tablets.

-Tell your healthcare provider about all the medicines you takeincluding prescription and over- the-counter medicines, vitamins and herbal supplements.
-Valsartan tablets may affect the way other medicines work.
+Tell your healthcare provider about all the medicines you take including prescription and over- the-counter medicines, vitamins and herbal supplements.
+Valsartan Tablets may affect the way other medicines work.